UHDanke/gd_docs/bugs/bugs.md

 ## [2.207] Move Trigger Target Dynamic ignores X and Y Only

 Move (Target Mode) options X and Y Only are ignored when using dynamic movement.

-## [2.207] Player Reversed event only works on pads and orbs

-The Player Reversed event only works when activating a pad or orb with the Reverse option.

 ## [2.207] On-load triggers have effect lines